ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ### SUT resource requirements <a id="sut-resource-requirements"></a>

-Each test suite contained within the Exchange Server EAS Protocol Test Suites package may require a varying level of resources on Exchange Server.
+Each test suite in the Exchange Server EAS Protocol Test Suites package may require a varying level of resources on Exchange Server.
 The following table outlines these resources for each test suite.
 The SUT configuration scripts will automatically create all the